wavefrontHQ/cloud-foundry-sampleapp/README.md

-# cloud-foundry-sampleapp
-Wavefront Cloud Foundry (Spring Boot) Sample Application
+# Wavefront Cloud Foundry Sample Spring Boot Application

-This project describes how to send metrics from a springboot app running on pivotal cloud foundry to wavefront proxy.
+This project describes how to send application metrics from a Spring Boot app running in PCF to a Wavefront proxy.

+## Requirements
+* A Wavefront proxy deployed in PCF as part of the [Wavefront by VMware Nozzle for PCF](https://network.pivotal.io/products/wavefront-nozzle/)
+* A Wavefront proxy service instance provisioned in PCF using the [Wavefront Service Broker for PCF](http://docs.pivotal.io/partners/wavefront-nozzle/installing.html#marketplace).
+* Java >= 1.8
+* Maven

 ## Wavefront Proxy

-Wavefront proxy service has to be started on PCF.
-In the rest of the document we assume the wavefront proxy service is called `wfproxy-service1`.
-It needs to be replaced with the service name appropriately.
+The rest of this document assumes the wavefront proxy service instance provisioned in PCF is called `wfproxy-service`.
+Replace the service name accordingly if different.

 ## Application Manifest

-A manifest file is used to provide parameters to a PCF application.
-The parameters are provided in a file called `manifest.yml`.
+A `manifest.yml` file is used to provide parameters to a PCF application.
 The developer needs to identify the wavefront proxy running in PCF and add it to the manifest file.

-Here is a sample manifest file:-
+Here is a sample manifest file:

 ```
 ---
  services:
-  - wfproxy-service1
+  - wfproxy-service
 ```

-## POM File
+## Maven pom.xml File

-The pom file has to be updated to include the wavefrontHQ public repositories and dependencies (`dropwizard-metrics-3.1`).
+Update the Maven `pom.xml` file to include the wavefrontHQ public repositories and dependencies `dropwizard-metrics-3.1`.
 It should also include `spring-boot-maven-plugin` and `maven-shade-plugin`.

 ## Parse VCAP_SERVICES

-The VCAP_SERVICES present in the manifest file (or externally bound to the application using `cf bind-services ...` command) are passed to the application as environment variable.
-It should be parsed to retrieve the wavefront-proxy `hostname` and `port`
+The `VCAP_SERVICES` present in the manifest file (or externally bound to the application using `cf bind-services ...` command) are passed to the application as environment variable.
+It is parsed to retrieve the wavefront-proxy `hostname` and `port`:

 ```
 VCAP_SERVICES =